mosra/m.css/doc/documentation/python.rst

                                     and the rendered HTML does not contain search-related UI or support.
 If not set, :py:`False` is used.
-:py:`SEARCH_DOWNLOAD_BINARY: bool`  Download search data as a binary to save
+:py:`SEARCH_DOWNLOAD_BINARY`        Download search data as a binary to save
                                     bandwidth and initial processing time.
 If
                                     not set, :py:`False` is used.
 See `Search options`_ for more information.